OpenMage/OpenMage.github.io/_posts/2023-05-01-customize-your-openmage.md

 In this example, we're requiring the `vendor/package` package at version `1.0.0`, and applying a patch named "Fix Bug \#1234" located in the `patches/fix-bug-1234.patch` file.

-To apply the patch, simply run `composer update` and Composer will automatically download the package and apply the patch.
+To apply the patch, simply run `composer update` and Composer will apply the patch and maintain the state of whether the patch has been applied or not.

 # Generating patch files